Boundless

 Basics

 This game uses six-sided dice (or D).
 When rolling dice, each 5 or 6 counts as a Hit; all other results are a Miss.
-If you ever need to roll 0D, roll 1D but only a 6 is a Hit.
+If you ever need to roll 0D, roll 1D, counting only 6s as Hits.

 Character Creation